 Probate is the legal process that distributes assets and settles the debts of the deceased.
 If you need help opening an estate in Montgomery County probate, speak with an experienced Maryland trusts and estates lawyer today.

-How A Probate Case Works
+How a Probate Case Works in MoCo

 When a person dies with assets in their sole name without a beneficiary designation or joint owner, the deceased’s personal representative will need to open a probate case.
 The personal representative may be designated in the decedent’s Last Will and Testament.
 If a decedent died without a Last Will and Testament, then, the laws of intestacy for the jurisdiction where the decedent died often provide an order of priority of who is entitled to serve.

 The personal representative will open the case in the county that was the primary residence of the deceased.
 After opening the case, the personal representative’s duties include marshaling all of the assets of the estate, paying any legally enforceable debts and administrative expenses, filing income and estate tax returns, and making distribution pursuant to the decedent’s Last Will and Testament or according to the laws of intestacy.

 Not every estate has to go through probate.
 Depending on how the decedent arranged their finances before death, probate may not be necessary.
 Many individuals in MoCo create an estate plan prior to death and structure their assets in a way that will avoid the probate process entirely.

 Only assets that are owned by the decedent individually without a joint owner or beneficiary are subject to probate.
 When the decedent jointly owned property with a spouse or other person, the property will usually transfer immediately upon death without court intervention.